v1peridae/v1peridae/README.md

 ###

 <p align="left"> ive been coding for while now and i like lots of stuff to do with web dev + hardware! im also an avid cinephile and melomaniac :)
-<p align="left">right now i'm working on de.list, a really chill web-app for bookworms :D
+<p align="left">right now i'm working on 'a web collection', which is....well...a collection of internet finds!

 ###